|Year of offer||2018|

 - identify and recommend treatment options; and

-- undertake basic conservation treatments and procedures and incorporate an understanding of ethical considerations into the practice of conservation.
+- undertake conservation treatments and procedures and incorporate these into an understanding of ethical considerations into the practice of conservation.